Drewster727/goes-notify/README.md

 - Clone the repo
 - Enter required fields into `config.json`:
-  - Look up your enrolment center in the list below
+  - Look up your enrollment center in the list below
   - Enter your current interview date in Month name-Day-Year format.
 E.g., "December 10, 2017"

 # Usage